MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 1. From any outbound document, select the line that you want to select serial or lot numbers for.
 2. On the **Lines** FastTab, choose the **Actions** action, choose the **Line** or the **Item** action, and then choose the **Item Tracking Lines** action.
-3. In the **Item Tracking Lines** page, you have three options for specifying lot or serial number:
+3. On the **Item Tracking Lines** page, you have three options for specifying lot or serial number:

     -   Select the **Lot No.** or **Serial No.** field, and then select a number from the **Item Tracking Summary** page.
     -   Choose the **Select Entries** action.
 The **Select Entries** page shows all lot or serial numbers along with availability information.